 '''

 <?php

 use Plank\Mediable\Facades\ImageManipulator;

-$variantMedia = ImageManipulator::createImageVariant($originalMedia, 'thumbnail');
+$variantMedia = ImageManipulator::createImageVariant($originalMedia, 'thumbnail'); '''

-'''

 Depending on the size of the files and the nature of the manipulations, creating variants may be a time consuming operation.
 As such, it may be more beneficial to perform the operation asynchronously.
 The CreateImageVariants job can be used to easily queue variants to be processed.
-Multiple variant names can be provided in order to process the creation of several variants as part of the same worker process.
+A collection of Media records and multiple variant names can be provided in order to process the creation of several variants as part of the same worker process.